Endometrial or uterine receptivity is defined as the ability of the uterus to allow an embryo to implant and begin gestation.

 Speroff, L., & Fritz, M. A. (2005).
 Clinical Gynecologic Endocrinology and Infertility.
 Lippincott Williams & Wilkins.

-FAQs from users: 'Why doesn't my endometrium grow yet on estrogen and progesterone?', 'When does the endometrium become receptive?', 'Do natural killer cells provoke implantation failures?', 'Is it true that Viagra can help thicken the endometrium?' and 'Is a thickened endometrium receptive?'.
+FAQs from users: 'Why doesn't my endometrium grow yet on estrogen and progesterone?', 'Can you use vaginal viagra as a treatment to increase uterine lining?', 'When does the endometrium become receptive?', 'Do natural killer cells provoke implantation failures?' and 'Is a thickened endometrium receptive?'.